Dr Scott Allen

 Research interests

-The main research focus of my group is identifying the role of dysfunctional energy generation in neurodegenerative conditions, with particular interest in Motor Neurone Disease (MND).
+The main research focus of my group is identifying the role of dysfunctional energy generation in neurodegenerative conditions, with particular interest in Motor Neurone Disease (MND) and dementia.
 Our primary aim is to develop therapeutic strategies by:

-1. Using phenotypic metabolic screening to identify novel targets for therapeutic intervention using patient-derived fibroblasts and induced neural progenitor cell derived human astrocytes and neurones.
+1. Using phenotypic metabolic screening to identify novel targets for therapeutic intervention using patient-derived fibroblasts, induced neural progenitor cell derived human astrocytes/neurones and PBMCs

 In vitro we use various cell models, including primary patient cells and genetically reprogrammed human progenitor cells and in vivo we use models such as Drosophila Melanogaster to investigate the role of astrocyte and neurone energy metabolism and how they affect disease progression.
 We are specifically interested in;